-Katy Lindquist is a senior researcher specializing in the study of violent non-state actors (VNSAs), and the intersection between VNSAs, states, and ideology in shaping strategies of violence.
-Her work focuses on issues of political instability, countering violent extremism, and grey zone conflict.
-Prior to joining START, Katy was an analyst for EMC Research, a public-opinion research firm.
+Katy Lindquist is a Principal Research Scientist at NSI, Inc. While at START, she was a senior researcher specializing in the study of violent non-state actors (VNSAs), and the intersection between VNSAs, states, and ideology in shaping strategies of violence.
+Her work focuses on issues of political instability, countering violent extremism, and grey zone conflict, and she was formerly an analyst for EMC Research, a public-opinion research firm.

 Katy graduated from the University of Chicago in 2017 with a Ph.D. in Political Science, where her research focused on high-intensity state sponsorship of VNSAs, and she received her A.B. in Government from Dartmouth College.
 She is a mixed-methods researcher in qualitative (comparative historical analysis), quantitative/statistical modeling, and survey methodologies.

 - University of Chicago, Ph.D., Political Science, 2017

 - Dissertation: “Facing Revolutionary Realities: Understanding High-Intensity State Sponsorship of Non-State Actors”

 - University of Chicago, M.A., Political Science, 2013

 - Honors: summa cum laude, departmental honors, Phi Beta Kappa